wp-plugins/sz-comment-filter/readme.txt

 The spam-bots can not set valid token-code. - the comment will be blocked because it is spam-bots.

-= What is the secound invisible input-field? =
+= What is the second invisible input-field? =

-The secound input-field is honey pot fields.this fields is hidden by css-define.
+The second input-field is honey pot fields.this fields is hidden by css-define.
 This field is hidden for the user and user will not input to it.so it's empty everytime.
 But spam-bots is tricked, and something is input - the comment will be rejected because it is spam-bots.